MafiaCoconut/Monstrino/monstrino-docs/docs/pipelines/data-ingestion/catalog-ingest/03-catalog-data-enricher.md

-If the script cannot resolve the attribute — because the data is ambiguous, absent, or requires semantic interpretation — the enricher creates an `enrichment_job` record with `status = pending_ai_processing` and waits for the AI Orchestrator to process it via the state machine.
+If the script cannot resolve the attribute — because the data is ambiguous, absent, or requires semantic interpretation — the enricher publishes `ai.job.requested` to Kafka and continues processing other attributes while the AI pipeline runs independently.

 ```mermaid
 flowchart TD